Water birth pools play a vital role in helping mothers experience physiological labour and natural birth.

-Immersion in warm water has been unequivocally proven to be of great benefit both physiologically & psychologically.
+Immersion in warm water has been unequivocally proven to be of great benefit both physiologically and psychologically.

-Women have a greater sense of fulfillment & accomplishment and babies experience a non-traumatic birth.
+Women have a greater sense of fulfillment and accomplishment and babies experience a non-traumatic birth.

 Aside from the obvious benefits to mothers and babies, midwives experience greater job satisfaction and hospitals save money & optimise resources.